wmckeever/hacker-snooze/README.md

 In this project, you'll be re-creating part of the website [Hacker News](https://news.ycombinator.com/) using the Hacker News API.

+But what is Hacker News?
 "Hacker News is a social news website focusing on computer science and entrepreneurship.
 It is run by Paul Graham's investment fund and startup incubator, Y Combinator." - Wikipedia